Ideolys/kitten-mq/README.md

   let config = {
     hosts         : [
-      'mybrokerurl.com:443@serviceId' // list of brokers mirror URLs for High Avaibility
+      'mybrokerurl.com:443@serviceId#123456789' // list of brokers mirror URLs for High Avaibility
-      // <url|ip>:<port>@<serviceId>#<token>
+      // <url|ip>:<port>@<serviceId>#<private-token-of-broker>
     ],
     clientId      : 'easilys-APP-KEY'           // The client id, it must be globally unique keysDirectory : 'path_to_keys_directory',
     keysName      : 'key_name',
   };

-  // When the client connects for the first time, it pushes the public key on the broker
+  // When the client connects for the first time, it pushes the public key on the broker (subscription)
   // Then, the broker will accept connections for this client only if tokens are generated with the same pub/priv key let mq = kittenMQ.client();